Player ability refers to how good players are as footballers on and off the pitch.

 The direct factors of match progression are as follows.
 Indirect factors are listed in sub-bullet points:

 - Playing time (at an appropriate difficulty level) – the more time a player spends on the pitch at an appropriate difficulty level, the higher his progression score is.
-An appropriate difficulty level for a player is one that is neither too high nor too low for his current ability.
-Advice on what level is appropriate for a player is provided in his coach reports (under Current Ability (Division) in the Pros or Cons) or scout reports (under Recommendation) and can be judged from his perceived current ability or playing attributes.
+An appropriate difficulty level for a player is one that is neither too high nor too low for his current ability (this balances competition reputation and match performances – the other two direct factors).
 Every minute of playing time counts but a player receives a bonus to his match progression for playing 45 minutes or more in a single match.

 - Player fitness – the better a player’s fitness is and the less time he spends injured, the more likely he is to gain playing time.